What is the Wages Protection System (WPS)

 The system, developed by the Central Bank of the UAE, allows the Ministry of Labour to create a database that records wage payments in the private sector to guarantee the timely and full payment of agreed-upon wages.

-The WPS covers all institutions registered with the Ministry across all sectors and industries and will benefit different categories of labour.
+The Wages protection system covers all institutions registered with the Ministry across all sectors and industries and will benefit different categories of labour.

 Why was it introduced?

-The WPS reflects the UAE’s initiative to enable a dynamic economy to attract talent and reiterate:
+The Wages Protection System reflects the UAE’s initiative to enable a dynamic economy to attract talent and reiterate:

 - Commitment to protect workers’ wages;